Leadwerks/Documentation/materials.md

 ## Material Files

 Leadwerks uses a JSON-based file format for material with the extension .mat.
-These can be opened in the [material editor](materialeditor.md), edited, and resaved to update the files.

-## Editing Materials

-If you double-click on a material icon in the [project panel](projectpanel.md) the file will be opened in the [material editor](materialeditor.md).
+If you double-click on a material icon in the [project panel](projectpanel.md) the file will be opened in the [material editor](materialeditor.md) where you can edit the material and save your changes to update the file.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/editmaterial.gif?raw=true)